Transgender and gender-diverse resources

 Change of Name

-At Northern Arizona University, you are able to change your Preferred Name as it appears on your Jacks Card, class rosters, grade rosters, Blackboard Learn, and the Online Directory – even without a legal name change.
+At Northern Arizona University, you are able to change your Preferred Name as it appears on your Jacks Card, class rosters, grade rosters, Canvas, and the Online Directory – even without a legal name change.

 Please note that staff and faculty members must contact Human Resources to change their preferred name.